wheelerbrazeau/docs.erisindustries.com/tutorials/solidity/solidity-2.md

 We could try and mitigate this by dividing the ALC up into multiple contracts.
 We could also omit the ALC entirely and instead add multiple controllers that we call directly.
 Both of these solutions are perfectly fine, but we will no longer have a single entry-point.
 Moreover, we still have to replace entire contracts in order to do minor changes to the logic.

-The system I'm going to propose here allows you to keep one entry point, and allows you to switch out individual functions without touching any other code, it removes the need for controllers entirely, it is scalable, secure, and has got a massive proof-of-concept system behind it - [**The People's Republic of Doug**](https://github.com/androlo/EthereumContracts), or **PRODOUG**.
-PRODOUG is a smart contract-powered application which works somewhat like a government, having banking, citizenship/titles, a land registry, voting, a forum, and some other things.
-All in all, it has about 70 unique contracts that are made up of about 20k lines of LLL contract code.
-It ran on the early Ethereum test-chains.

-### TL;DR

 Action driven architecture:

 - Good, flexible permissions management.
 One unit of functionality - one action - one permission.  contract is not a good divider, because removing the contract and performing one of its basic functions (like depositing into an account) would normally require very different permission levels.
 Actions are better.